How Does Alcohol Affect The Brain And Central Nervous System?

 In vitro and in vivo studies done on animal models and human volunteers have shown that alcohol interferes with neural pathways in the brain and affects the brain’s functionality.

-Impact of Alcohol on the Brain's Functioning
+Impact of Alcohol on Brain Functioning

 Alcohol affects various parts of the brain that control emotions, intelligence, movement, reasoning, balance, and memory.
 Alcohol may lead to severe intoxication in the regions which control respiration, causing respiratory depression.
 Based on the brain of an alcoholic and the brain of a nondrinker, the parts of the brain affected by alcohol include the cerebral cortex, cerebellum, hypothalamus, medulla oblongata, and hippocampus.